 Details of British Embassies overseas can be found on the UK Government website - select your home country from the list.

-To confirm your student status you can print off a Tier 4 Status Letter from Self-Service Banner which your relatives can submit to the British Embassy when applying for a visa.
+To confirm your student status you can print off a Student Visa Status Letter from Self-Service Banner which your relatives can submit to the British Embassy when applying for a Visa.